AntonBaukin/embeddy/docs/springer.md

 In Java web development servlets are final points of HTTP requests processing, and filters are a transitive (wrapping) ones.
-It's clear that filers are more powerful than servlets as they able to handle the request completely or partially, or to transform the response, or to simply pass the request further.
+It's clear that filers are more powerful than servlets as they able to handle a request completely or partially, or to transform the response, or to simply pass the request further.

 In ExtJSF concept project (that do work as regular Java web application) own